 - The content of this kit and their residues must not be allowed to come into contact with ruminating animal or swine. - The Stop Solution in this kit contains 0.5 M H2SO4.
-Follow routine precautions for handling hazardous chemicals. - All patient samples should be handled as capable of transmitting infections. - Not for internal or external use in humans or animals.
+Follow routine precautions for handling hazardous chemicals. - · All patient samples should be handled as capable of transmitting infections.